arkency/posts/posts/2013-07-13-ruby-and-aop-decouple-your-code-even-more.md

 end
 ```

 And that's it.
-Now our use case is a pure domain object, without even knowing he's connected with some kind of persistence and logging layer.
-We eliminated aspects knowledge from this class.
+Now our use case is a pure domain object, without even knowing it's connected with some kind of persistence and logging layer.
+We've eliminated aspects knowledge from this object.

 ## Further read:

 Of course, it's a very basic use case of aspect oriented programming.
-You can be interested in expanding your knowledge about it and that's my proposals:
+You can be interested in expanding your knowledge about it and these are my suggestions:

 * [Ports and adapters (hexagonal) design](http://alistair.cockburn.us/Hexagonal+architecture) - one of the most useful usecases of using AOP to structure your code wisely.
-Use of AOP here is not a need, but it's very convenient and in Arkency we favor to glue things up with advices instead of evented model, where we push and receive events.
+Use of AOP here is not needed, but it's very convenient and in Arkency we favor to glue things up with advice instead of evented model, where we push and receive events.
-* [aquarium gem homepage](http://aquarium.rubyforge.org/) - aquarium is quite powerful (for example, you can create your own join points) library and you can learn about more advanced topics here.
+* [aquarium gem homepage](http://aquarium.rubyforge.org/) - aquarium is a quite powerful (for example, you can create your own join points) library and you can learn about more advanced topics here.
 * [YouAreDaBomb](https://github.com/gameboxed/YouAreDaBomb) - AOP library that Arkency uses for JavaScript code.
 Extremely simple and useful for web developers.
 * [AOP inventor paper about it, with a extremely shocking use case](http://www2.parc.com/csl/groups/sda/publications/papers/Kiczales-ECOOP97/for-web.pdf) - Kiczales' academic paper about AOP.
 His use case of AOP to improve efficiency of his app without making it unmaintainable is... interesting.

 ## Summary
-Aspect-oriented programming is fixing our pain with polluting pure logic objects with technical context of our applications.
-Its usecases are far more broader - one of the most fascinating usecase of AOP with a gigantic 'wow factor' is linked in a 'Further Read' section.
+Aspect-oriented programming is fixing the problem with polluting pure logic objects with technical context of our applications.
+Its usecases are far broader - one of the most fascinating usecase of AOP with a huge 'wow factor' is linked in the 'Further Read' section.
 Be sure to check it out!

-We're using AOP to separate this aspects in [chillout](http://chillout.io) - and we're very happy about it.
-Also, when developing single-page apps in Arkency we embrace AOP when designing in [hexagonal architecture](http://hexagonaljs.com/).
-It performing very nice - just try it, and your application design will improve.
+We're using AOP to separate these aspects in [chillout](http://chillout.io) - and we're very happy about it.
+What's more, when developing single-page apps in Arkency we embrace AOP when designing in [hexagonal architecture](http://hexagonaljs.com/).
+It performing very nice - just try it and your application design will improve.

 Someone can argue:

 > It's not an improvement at all.
 You pushed the knowledge about logger and persistence to another object.
 I can achieve it without AOP!

 Sure you can.
 It's a very simple usecase of AOP.
 But we treat our glues as a <strong>configuration part</strong>, not the <strong>logic part</strong> of our apps.
-The first further refactor I would do in this code is to abstract persistence and logging objects in some kind of adapter thing - making our code a bit more 'hexagonal' ;).
+The next refactor I would do in this code is to abstract persistence and logging objects in some kind of adapter thing - making our code a bit more 'hexagonal' ;).
 Glues should not contain any logic at all.

-I'm very interested about your thoughts about AOP.
+I'm very interested in your thoughts on AOP.
 Have you done any projects embracing AOP?
-What was your use cases?
+What were your use cases?
 Do you think it's a good idea at all?